blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

     └── pom.xml

-The maven project is composed by three modules:
+The maven project is composed by four modules:

-1. __exercise-api:__ just collection of interfaces used in the other two modules
+1. __exercise-api:__ just collection of interfaces used in the other two modules;
-2. __exercise-working:__ working application with a test suite
+2. __exercise-working:__ working application with a test suite;
-3. __exercise-to-be-corrected:__ application with bugs where the test suite has to be created in order to find, correct bugs and make it work.
+3. __exercise-to-be-corrected:__ application with bugs where the test suite has to be created in order to find, correct bugs and make it work;
+4. __exercise-tdd:__ implementation of some classes by tdd whose description is in the next [tut](/blog/2015/03/21/how-to-test-2-tdd-a-simple-example).

+In the module `exercise-to-be-corrected` run the class `RunMeToBeCorrected.java` and see that it fails some some reason, may be a `NullPointerException` is thrown.
+We do not care so much because we do not want to make it work by a common pattern __running/debugging__ rather we want to _implement missing tests_ demonstrating how they can help us to find and correct bug make our application more robust.

-## 3 Application Description
+## Application Description
-The application is composed by a [Cloud Service](https://github.com/blackat/tutorial-howtotest-1-collectors/blob/master/exercise-working/src/main/java/com/contrastofbeauty/tutorial/services/CloudService.java) able to post user's tweets in batch by means of a [Tweet Collector](https://github.com/blackat/tutorial-howtotest-1-collectors/blob/master/exercise-working/src/main/java/com/contrastofbeauty/tutorial/collectors/TweetCollector.java).
+The application is mainly composed by a fake [Cloud Service](https://github.com/blackat/tutorial-howtotest-1-collectors/blob/master/exercise-working/src/main/java/com/contrastofbeauty/tutorial/services/CloudService.java) able to post user's tweets in batch by means of a [Tweet Collector](https://github.com/blackat/tutorial-howtotest-1-collectors/blob/master/exercise-working/src/main/java/com/contrastofbeauty/tutorial/collectors/TweetCollector.java).
+[Here](http://yuml.me/edit/3555184c) the UML source.

-{% img center /images/posts/tutorial_1_tweet_uml.png %}
+{% img center /images/posts/tutorial_1_how_to_test.png %}

+#### The workflow

+1. The `CloudService` _has a_ certain numbers of different type collectors (hence the association in the UML diagram), in this case just with one able to collect tweets.
+2. A user who wants to post tweet in batch has to open a connection invoking the method `service.openConnection()` of the service.
+3. The user then starts to post tweets using the method `service.saveObject()`.
+4. Once done `service.saveObjectCompleted()` method will be called to tell the service that the user session is finished.

+#### The workflow in details

+1. The `CloudService` _has a_ `TweetCollector` and a `Callback` implementation instance (Another approach is to leave the service the initialization of the callback function and substitute the _association_ with a _composition_ in the UML diagram).
+2. The `Callback` implementation instance will be set into each added collector by the service.
+3. Every time a user wants to save a tweet through the service, the collector will stock it in a _list_ as a sort of buffer.
+4. Once the collector has stocked a certain amount of tweets, for instance 500, it will generates a _task_.
+5. A task has a collection of tweets and the implementation of the method `call()` which will be called by one of the thread of the thread pool.
+The method specifies how the list of tweets should be treated, for instance: saved, destroyed, sent to Twitter, printed or something else.
+6. A collector uses the `Callback` instance to add a task to a _processing list_.
+7. The list of active tasks will be then processed by a thread pool.

+#### How to initiliaze the service and run it
 ``` java RunMeWorking.java https://github.com/blackat/tutorial-howtotest-1-collectors/blob/master/exercise-working/src/main/java/com/contrastofbeauty/tutorial/RunMeWorking.java
 public class RunMeWorking {